by CSyphrett and Doc Quantum

 That was why, when given the opportunity during the recent Crisis on Infinite Earths to join in with an army of super-villains from several parallel worlds to murder all of Earth-Four’s heroes and enslave the human race, he bowed out.
 He wanted no part in this scheme, which went far beyond robbing banks.
 There was no profit in this.
 Besides, not long after gaining his powers, he had learned he had a fatal disease.
 The very thing that had made him special was also going to take his life eventually.
 And so, when he was finally captured and sentenced this last time, he was actually pleased when he learned he was going to be placed into the custody of the Captain Atom Project.
 His old enemy wasn’t his favorite person, but at heart he knew he was a good man and would do everything he could to save even the life of one of his enemies.
 So Emil Forsa decided he would try doing the one thing he’d never attempted before — turn over a new leaf.
 But he still wasn’t sure if this reforming thing would take.

 “I’m going to bring you to the training area so you can meet the team,” Captain Atom said.
 The two had arrived at the Dome minutes ago after a flight across the Atlantic, and they now walked through the hallways of the Geneva-based agency of the United Nations.
+The building was still relatively unused, since only the Paragons had begun using it as a base of operations, and although the Peacemaker had assessed the Paragons and vouched for them, that team wasn’t busy enough to use it much yet. (*) This visit would serve to assess the Dome’s suitability as a remote headquarters for the Sentinels of Justice if and when such a need ever arose.
 “I want to know that you can work with the veterans before we head out on our mission.”

 “Yessir, Cap’n,” said Major Force, mock-saluting him.